-Advocates of Silenced Turkey is offering its first internship program for college students.
+Advocates of Silenced Turkey’s second internship program for college students is now accepting applications.
 The program is designed to foster research and academic writing skills and will provide college students with the opportunity to work in close contact with survivors of the Turkey purge through human rights advocacy projects.
 The program will focus specifically on the infringement of women’s rights in Turkey, framing the larger fight for gender equality as it pertains to both contemporary political and social issues.

-AST interns will be compiling research from past AST reports, social media posts, and other news sources regarding an assigned women’s rights case.
+AST interns will be compiling research from past AST reports, interviews with survivors, and other news sources regarding an assigned women’s rights case.
 The intern will then analyze relevant human rights laws and standards to assess the violations in the given case.
-The gathered information will be compiled into a paper to be published by AST under the intern’s own name.
+The gathered information will be compiled into a paper to be published through an online format by AST under the intern’s own name.
 The intern will be assisted in this regard through seminars and scheduled meetings with lawyers.

-The program is slated to last from June 15, 2020, to August 15, 2020.
+The program is slated to last from January 3, 2021 to March 8, 2021.
 How the intern allocates time for work is completely his or her own prerogative as the internship program is tailored specifically for remote work.
-In this regard, consistent communication is key to ensure the successful completion of the assigned work.
-Part of the intern’s responsibility is to email weekly updates to the internship coordinator detailing the hours the intern worked, what s/he has completed so far, and what his or her plan is for the next week alongside any questions or requests.
+In this regard, consistent communication is key to ensure successful completion of the assigned work.
+Part of the intern’s responsibility is to remain in contact with the internship coordinator as per the coordinator’s instructions.
 Throughout the duration of the program, the intern is expected to complete at least one 5-6 page length article.
 After the completion of this first paper, new work will be assigned.

 Recommendation letters will be provided at the intern’s request after the completion of the program.

 Program Requirements and Preferred Skills:

 - Weekly availability of 4 hours at minimum for both individual and collaborative work.

 - Strong written and verbal skills in English.